DocTAG/doctag-core/README.md

 4. Download or clone the [doctag-core](https://github.com/DocTAG/doctag-core) repository.

 5. Open DocTAG_Dockerized/baseurl.txt file and put the baseURL of the server where DocTAG is deployed.
-If the server hosting MedTAG has the baseURL http://example.com/server/example/, specify this URL in place of the http://0.0.0.0:8000/ provided by default.
+If the server hosting DocTAG has the baseURL http://example.com/server/example/, specify this URL in place of the http://0.0.0.0:8000/ provided by default.

 6. Open the [DocTAG_Dockerized](https://github.com/DocTAG/doctag-core/tree/main/DocTAG_Dockerized) project folder and, on a new terminal session, type ```docker-compose up```.
 After running the latter command the installation of DocTAG dependencies is performed and the following output will be generated: